-This application is reported to Committee because of the number of objections received.
-This application is reported to Committee at the request of Littleton Parish Council, whose request is appended in full to this report.
+This application is reported to Committee because of the number of objections received, and at the request of Littleton Parish Council, whose request is appended in full to this report.

 Amended plans have been received which show the red line area extended to incorporate the area where the sewage treatment plant is to be situated and to incorporate the proposed access and passing place.
-However, the drainage field has to be moved to the front garden of No.31, to comply with building regulations.
-This is within blue land (owned by the applicant) and is secured by condition.
+An Arboricultural Report has also been submitted and considered by the Aboricultural Officer.

 This application is a resubmission following the refusal of planning application ref: 07/03178/FUL (W11578/05).
 The main differences are that the building has been completely redesigned in a contemporary manner and has been sunk into the ground, with the main living area on the ground floor and with sleeping accommodation and bathrooms in the basement, with a basement terrace to allow light into the rooms.
-The building has a flat roof and has been sited more centrally on the plot to provide a private amenity area to the south west.
+The building has a flat roof and has been sited more centrally on the plot, to provide a private amenity area to the south west.